 When it comes to myasthenia, the more you rest the more you can do.
 You may find relaxation techniques such as mindfulness or meditation useful as well as gentle exercise such as Tai Chi.
 Many people learn to pace themselves and decide on which are the important things for them to do, and which are not.
 Making time for rest is important and can make a big difference to living with myasthenia.
 Our benefits officer can advise members who are in employment or education on how to work with their boss or college to make this possible.Cook in batches

-If you enjoy cooking, cook extra on the days when you feel up to it and freeze it then you will always have something nutritious to microwave on a bad day.Keep an eye on the weather
+If you enjoy cooking, cook extra on the days when you feel up to it and freeze it so you will always have something nutritious to eat on a bad day.Keep an eye on the weather

 Don’t get too hot or too cold.
-And where possible avoid being out in extreme weather conditions.
+Where possible avoid being out in extreme weather conditions.
 Changes in temperature can have a noticeable effect on muscle function.Pace yourself